elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 ./scripts/local-cluster.sh config <name> <apps-flavor> <domain>
 ```

-This will use the default local listen address of `127.0.64.43` for the SC worker node and `127.0.64.143` for the WC worker node.

 Apps will be configured with `ck8sCloudProvider: none` and `ck8sFlavor: <apps-flavor>` and set some default values to run on local clusters.
 By default, local clusters will use `calico` for networking, `local-path-provisioner` for block storage, and `minio` for object storage.

+The local listen address will be set to `127.0.64.43` for the SC worker node, and `127.0.64.143` for the WC worker node.

 We'll also be passing the `--skip-minio` options for the WC, to deploy block storage only to the SC cluster.